joberthel/clickup-moco-integration/Readme.md

 ## Automatic task selection in MOCO

-First it will search for a previous activity on the same ClickUp task (same user) in the last 7 days.
+First it will search for a previous activity on the same ClickUp task (same user) or folder in the last 7 days.
 If it finds something, than it will track the time on the same MOCO task.

 If no activity was found, than it will select a task with a similar name.
-It looks for project (MOCO), company (MOCO), folder (ClickUp) and list (ClickUp).
+It checks on the following fields:

+MOCO:
+- project name
+- company name
+- task name

+ClickUp:
+- folder name
+- list name
+- time entry description or task name

 ## Installation